Post-Baccalaureate and Post-Masters Certificate Policy - 1L14

-A post-baccalaureate certificate is an organized program of study requiring at least 18 semester hours of graduate credit which leads to a specific set of skills or knowledge.
+Post-baccalaureate and post-masters certificates are organized programs of study requiring at least 18 semester hours of graduate credit that lead to a specific set of skills or knowledge.
 A certificate confirms that a student has mastery of the content of a clearly defined sub-field of an academic major field of study.
-A certificate provides in-depth training, but not to the breadth of a graduate degree.
+A post-baccalaureate certificate provides in-depth training, but not to the breadth of a graduate degree.
 The completion of a certificate is noted on a student's transcript and is part of the University's official graduate offerings.

 - Certificate programs require a minimum of 18 semester hours of graduate credit, at least half of which must be 500-level courses.
 No more than 3 of these required hours can be in independent readings, directed research, practicum, or other similar courses.
 No substitution or waiver of courses and of completion requirements is permissible for a certificate program.